Association of Polish Architects, Wrocław Branch (SARP)

 DoFA is addressed to everyone: not only professionals in our field but to all those who are interested in development of Wrocław and other Lower Silesian cities where the Festival will take place.
 Our program is also addressed to those who, even for a moment, would like to reflect on what we can do together for our local environment, or those, who simply want to experience the adventure of architecture - the ancient and the modern.
 We invite residents of Lower Silesia and Wrocław - daily users of public space - as well as architects, planners, investors, historians, critics of architecture and art, institutions and authorities– both local and regional - NGOs, industrial production representatives and distributors, as well as pupils and students - the cities’ future.

-The Lower Silesian Festival of Architecture (DoFA) is a periodic event which takes place in the first weeks of October – at the same time when the International Day of Architecture is celebrated.
+The Lower Silesian Festival of Architecture (DoFA) is a periodic event which takes place in the first weeks of October.
 The first DoFA edition, which was held in 2011, aroused great interest among the audience.

 Most of DoFA events take place in Wrocław, however, other Lower Silesian cities, including those investments of which have been awarded or honored in our competitions, also host some of the festival’s activities.